|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 89 min.|

 |Rated:||From 0 years|

-It all started with an ad: In 1955, young Claude Lorius responded to an ad to spend a year in Antarctica with two colleagues.
-This set the course for a life determined by climate research.
-With his realization that the air bubbles trapped in the ice of the poles represent conserved samples of the atmosphere from the time in which they were trapped, Lorius revolutionized climate research and made predictions in the course of his work, all of which unfortunately arrived.
-Now, at over 80, the French scientist looks back on his life and work at the place where it all began, and dares to take a look into the future - a look that is unsettling but not completely hopeless.
+It all started with an ad: in 1955, young Claude Lorius responded to an ad to spend a year in Antarctica with two colleagues.
+This set the course for a life dominated by climate research.
+With his realization that the air bubbles trapped in the ice of the poles were preserved samples of the atmosphere from the time they were trapped, Lorius revolutionized climate research and, in the course of his work, made predictions, all of which, unfortunately, came true.
+Now, at over 80 years old, the French scientist looks back on his life and work in the place where it all began, and ventures a glimpse into the future - a glimpse that is unsettling, but not entirely hopeless.

-This is achieved by the many archive shots, which Jacquet not only perfectly cut together, but also first-class dubbed.
-Here you really forget in some moments that you are watching a documentary film, the report about Lorius's earlier expeditions is so gripping.
-It doesn't matter if it's the problems caused by the drilling at extreme depth, or dicey situations like the explosion of an engine while being transported away from the research station, "Between Sky and Ice" in its best moments almost looks like a big adventure film that takes its viewers directly into the icy world of Antarctica.
+This is achieved by the many archive shots, which Jacquet has not only edited together perfectly, but also dubbed first class.
+At moments here, you really forget you're watching a documentary, so gripping is the account of Lorius' earlier expeditions rendered.
+Whether it's the problems caused by drilling at extreme depths or dicey situations such as the explosion of an engine during transport from the research station, Zwischen Himmel und Eis almost feels like a great adventure film in its best moments, taking its viewers directly into the icy world of Antarctica.

-A few short lengths and the sometimes disturbing comments of speaker Max Moor spoil the positive overall impression a little.
-But only the audiovisual processing of the great archive material and the really exciting life story of the researcher make this documentary a great cinema entertainment, which can unfold its full intensity on the big screen.
-And for that there is a very clear one: Absolutely recommendable!
+A few small lengths and the occasionally annoying comments by narrator Max Moor tarnish the positive overall impression a little.
+But alone the audiovisual processing of the great archive material and the really exciting life story of the explorer make this documentary great cinema entertainment, which can unfold its full intensity on the big screen.
+And for this there is then a very clear: Absolutely recommendable!

 An article by Frankfurt-Tipp